IBM/dbb/Templates/JenkinsPipeline/README.md

 # Jenkins Pipeline template

-This template provides a [Jenkinsfile](Jenkinsfile) definition to set up a Jenkins Multibranch pipeline compatible with any Git provider.
+Two Jenkins pipeline definition templates are provided to set up a Jenkins Multibranch pipeline compatible with any Git provider:
+* the [Jenkinsfile](Jenkinsfile) template is a pipeline implementation using IBM DevOps Deploy (formerly IBM UrbanCode Deploy) as a deployment framework.
+* the [JenkinsfileWithWaziDeploy](JenkinsfileWithWaziDeploy) template uses IBM Wazi Deploy as the deployment framework.

 ## Overview and capabilities

-This pipeline template is implementing the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev) with Jenkins as a the Pipeline Orchestrator.
+Both pipeline templates are implementing the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/branching/git-branching-model-for-mainframe-dev).

-It leverages the [Common Backend Scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) in the Build, Packaging, and Deployment stages.
+They leverage the [Common Backend Scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) in the Build, Packaging, and Deployment stages.

-The pipeline implements the following stages:
+The [Jenkinsfile](Jenkinsfile) pipeline template implements the following stages:

 * `Checkout` stage to clone the Git repository to a workspace directory on z/OS UNIX System Services using the integrated Git Plugin of Jenkins.
 * `Pipeline Setup` to compute the settings for subsequent stages, that are displayed in the `Parameters and Values` stage.
 * `Build` stage
-  * to invoke zAppBuild via the [dbbBuild.sh](../Common-Backend-Scripts/README.md#42---dbbbuildsh) Common Backend Script,
+  * to invoke zAppBuild via the [dbbBuild.sh](../Common-Backend-Scripts/README.md#135---dbbbuildsh) Common Backend Script,
   * to publish log files to the Jenkins build result.
 * `SonarQube Analysis` stage to request a SonarQube scan of the application repository.
 * `Packaging` stage
-  * to create an UrbanCode Component version via the Common Backend Script [ucdPackaging.sh](../Common-Backend-Scripts/README.md#45---ucdpackagingsh),
+  * to create an UrbanCode Component version via the Common Backend Script [ucdPackaging.sh](../Common-Backend-Scripts/README.md#139---ucdpackagingsh),
   * to publish packaging log files to the Jenkins build result,
   * to add links to the UCD Component version.
 * `Deploy to INT` stage to deploy to the development / integration test environment that includes:
-  * to request the Deployment of the UrbanCode Component version via the Common Backend Script [ucdDeploy.sh](../Common-Backend-Scripts/README.md#46---ucddeploysh) to the shared Development/Integration test environment,
+  * to request the Deployment of the UrbanCode Component version via the Common Backend Script [ucdDeploy.sh](../Common-Backend-Scripts/README.md#143---ucddeploysh) to the shared Development/Integration test environment,
   * to publish deployment log files to the Jenkins build result,
   * to add links to the UCD Deployment request.
+  * `Workspace Cleanup` stage to clean up the workspace.

+ The [JenkinsfileWithWaziDeploy](JenkinsfileWithWaziDeploy) pipeline template implements the following stages:

+* `Checkout` stage to clone the Git repository to a workspace directory on z/OS UNIX System Services using the integrated Git Plugin of Jenkins.
+* `Pipeline Setup` to compute the settings for subsequent stages, that are displayed in the `Parameters and Values` stage.
+* `Build` stage
+  * to invoke zAppBuild via the [dbbBuild.sh](../Common-Backend-Scripts/README.md#135---#dbbbuildsh-for-zappbuild-framework) Common Backend Script,
+  * to publish log files to the Jenkins build result.
+* `SonarQube Analysis` stage to request a SonarQube scan of the application repository.
+* `Packaging` stage
+  * to automatically compute the version of the next release for a release pipeline via [computeReleaseVersion.sh](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md#137---computeReleaseVersionsh),
+  * to create a .TAR file package based on the [packageBuildOutputs.sh](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md#138---packageBuildOutputssh) script,
+  * to automatically compute the artifact repository URL to store the .TAR file package,
+  * to upload the .TAR file package to the artifact repository on the computed URL.
+* `Deploy Integration` stage to deploy to the development / integration test environment that includes:
+  * to run the [wazideploy-generate.sh script](../Common-Backend-Scripts/README.md#140---wazideploy-generatesh) to download the .TAR file package from the artifact repository URL and the generate deployment plan
+  * to deploy the .TAR file package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#141---wazideploy-deploysh) (Python-based).
+  * to execute the [Wazi Deploy evidence script](../Common-Backend-Scripts/README.md#142---wazideploy-generatesh) to generate a deployment report that is attached to the pipeline run and to push evidences into a shared directory structure for further analysis of deployment results.
   * `Workspace Cleanup` stage to clean up the workspace.

 Depending on your selected and software analysis and deployment technology, review the definitions and (de-)/activate the appropriate steps.